Abel Goumba: Bozizé era (2003-2006)

-Retirement
+Retirement and death

-Goumba's son, Alexandre was elected to succeed him as President of his party, Patriotic Front for Progress (FPP), on 5 March 2006, after the elder Goumba was appointed to the official post of Ombudsman.
+Goumba's son Alexandre was elected to succeed him as president of the FPP on 5 March 2006, after the elder Goumba was appointed to the official post of Ombudsman.
 As Ombudsman, he called for the government to negotiate with a rebel group after it captured Birao on 30 October 2006.

 He presented the first volume of his memoirs, covering the period from 1956 to 1959, on 14 January 2007.

 Goumba died at age 82 on 11 May 2009 at a clinic in Bangui after being taken to hospital the previous evening.